 Slab Butcher Block

-There are several companies that make butcher block by the Slab.
-This type of butcher block can save you money because it is not prepped for seam locations and the wood may not necessarily be hand select for premium quality.
-But nonetheless, if you have a great carpenter to biscuit the joints together, it can look fabulous and save some $$$.
+There are several companies that make butcher block by the slab.
+This type of butcher block can save you money because it is not prepped for seam locations and the wood may not necessarily be hand selected for premium quality.
+But nonetheless, if you have a great carpenter to biscuit the joints together, it can look fabulous and save some money.

 06 of 06